abhishekkumar1437/abhishekkumar1437/README.md

-### Hi there 👋 I am Abhishek kumar
+### Hi there :full_moon_with_face: I am Abhishek kumar

 <!--
-**abhishekkumar1437/abhishekkumar1437** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+**I am ** a :computer: software developer and Machine Learning ✨

+- :computer: I made a Educational Website for helping College students.
-- 🌱 I’m currently learning ...
+- :space_invader: I’m currently learning Deep learning.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...